meilisearch/meilisearch/milli/src/update/word_prefix_pair_proximity_docids/readme.md

 2. And therefore, every instance of (`word2`, `prefix`) will be greater than any element in the batch.
 Therefore, we know that we can insert every element from the batch into the database before proceeding any further.
 This operation is called “flushing the batch”.
 Flushing the batch should also be done whenever `word1` is different than the previous `word1`.

-6. ==Flushing the batch==: to flush the batch, we look at the `word1` and iterate over the elements of the batch in sorted order:
+6. **Flushing the batch:** to flush the batch, we look at the `word1` and iterate over the elements of the batch in sorted order:
 ```
 Flushing Batch loop 1:
 ------------------------------